developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/api/index.md

 **METHOD**: POST

-The API should be called with `HTTP` request method `POST`.
-The parameters to be sent as part of body is specified in `Data Params` section.
+Called with `HTTP` request method `POST`.
+The parameters to be sent as part of the body are specified in `Data Params` section.

 **URL PARAMS**: NONE